erikrikarddaniel/taxdata2taxflat/README.md

 ## How to run the program

-The program is a Ruby script, requiring a reasonably recent version of `ruby`.
+The program is a Ruby script, requiring a reasonably recent version of Ruby.
 I think anything from 1.9 and up will work.
 (The default options system changed in 1.9.)